Saviz-Mohammadi/Blog/blog/content/posts/Git/Git version control system part 01 - Hello Git.md

 <p>
 Rushing to integrate their changes, you realize that their code isn't compatible with the version you're working with.
 It becomes apparent that they didn't have access to the latest iteration of your code.
 This discrepancy leads to frustration and confusion among the team, as they've spent time and effort on changes that can't be seamlessly integrated.
 Adding to the chaos, you discover that you inadvertently sent the wrong version of the code to two other colleagues.
 They've unknowingly started working on the outdated version, compounding the issue further.
 It's a disaster, highlighting the inherent challenges of collaborative coding without proper version control mechanisms in place.
 Reflecting on the situation, you recognize the dire need for a solution to streamline code management and collaboration.
 Fortunately, as you ponder this dilemma, you realize that the modern era offers a solution: Version Control Systems (VCS).

+While it is possible to develop software without using any version control, doing so subjects the project to a huge risk that no professional team would be advised to accept.
+So the question is not whether to use version control but which version control system to use.

+Software developers working in teams are continually writing new source code and changing existing source code.
+The code for a project, app or software component is typically organized in a folder structure or "file tree".
+One developer on the team may be working on a new feature while another developer fixes an unrelated bug by changing code, each developer may make their changes in several parts of the file tree.

+When multiple developers are working within a shared codebase it is a common occurrence to make edits to a shared piece of code.
+Separate developers may be working on a seemingly isolated feature, however this feature may use a shared code module.
+Therefore developer 1 working on Feature 1 could make some edits and find out later that Developer 2 working on Feature 2 has conflicting edits.

+Before the adoption of SCM this was a nightmare scenario.
+Developers would edit text files directly and move them around to remote locations using FTP or other protocols.
+Developer 1 would make edits and Developer 2 would unknowingly save over Developer 1’s work and wipe out the changes.
+In some other systems developers would have the option of locking a file and preventing others from accessing it, which in theory did solve the problem of conflicts, but massively reduced productivity as developers had to waste time and wait for the user of the file to unlock and give others an opportunity to work with the codebase.
 </p>